vijmeister/project-portfolio/README.md

 # project-portfolio
-I am adding files of my projects from my time at Stevens in the BIA program.
+Mostly projects from my grad school work, with a few exceptions: (1) Shakespeare language translator, (2) Movie sentiment from rotten tomatoes